How to Connect Your Yamaha Disklavier to Wi-Fi and the Internet

 You’re right to ask!
 The power outputs of the E3 and Mark IV are quite low.
 In fact, using USB 2.0 and 1.1 respectively, they can’t provide more than about 2.5 watts of power.
 That’s not very much power!
 There are other articles on the internet recommending the use of USB powered bridges that these units simply can’t power reliably, leading to periodic lag and drop-outs.

-Installation and Connection
+Installation and connection

-You’ll need a laptop, desktop, or cellphone to prepare the GL.iNet for use with your piano.
+You’ll need a laptop, desktop, or smartphone to prepare the GL.iNet for use with your piano.
 You can do this after the unit is installed up underneath the piano, or you can do it ahead of time with the unit set up where you can easily reach it.
 Once you’ve connected it to your Wi-Fi network, it will stay connected even if you power it off and move it.

-1. Configure the GL.iNet Router
+1. Configure the GL.iNet router

 Power up the GL.iNet router near your main Wi-Fi router.